You are reading the 2025/26 Academic Calendar. The 2024/25 version remains in effect until August 31, 2025 and is available here.

 114. COMM_V 469 (3) International Marketing

 An analysis of the scope and significance of contemporary international business operations with particular reference to the marketing management problems encountered by firms with multinational branches and subsidiaries.
-Prerequisite: COMM 296.
+Prerequisite: COMM_V 296.
 This course is not eligible for Credit/D/Fail grading.

 115. COMM_V 470 (3) Venture Capital